Rex Cherryman

-Rexford Raymond "Rex" Cherryman (October 30, 1896 – August 10, 1928) was an American actor of the stage and screen whose career was most prolific during the 1920s.
+Rexford Raymond Cherryman (October 30, 1896 – August 10, 1928) was an American actor of the stage and screen whose career was most prolific during the 1920s.

 Biography

 Born in Grand Rapids, Michigan, Rex Cherryman attended Colgate University (Hamilton, New York) in 1915–1916.
 He transferred to the University of Michigan (Ann Arbor) in 1916.
 There he met fellow student Esther Louise Lamb.
-Esther and Rex were married February 9, 1918.
-They had one son, Rexford Raymond Cherryman, Jr., born October 10, 1925.
-Rexford Jr. married Beatrice Wishard in 1950.
-They had two daughters: Ann Elizabeth Cherryman (born 1951) and Constance Lamb Cherryman (born 1954).
+Lamb and Cherryman were married February 9, 1918.
+They had one son.

 Cherryman began his film career appearing in the 1919 comedic film In For Thirty Days as Count Dronsky, opposite popular leading lady of the silent film era, May Allison.
 The following year, Cherryman was chosen by the notable screen diva Alla Nazimova to appear opposite her as Thorne, in her penned dramatic film Madame Peacock.
 Cherryman and Nazimova developed a friendship and at Nazimova's request, he was cast in the role Gaston Rieux in the 1921 film that would possibly become his most recalled performance: 1921's Metro Pictures Corporation film adaptation of the Alexandre Dumas, fils novel La Dame aux Camélias, retitled as Camille.
 The film was an enormous critical and public success, placing Cherryman directly in the public consciousness.
 The film also starred Rudolph Valentino, Nazimova, and Patsy Ruth Miller.
 Cherryman also appeared in the 1923 film Sunshine Trail in the role of Willis Duckworth.
 Cherryman's last film performance was a small role in the 1928 film Two Masters.